-B Personnel traveling at Authority expense shall, consistent with the provisions of Policies 3.30 and 3.40, use the most economical means available to affect the travel.

-1 TRAVELER: Travelers Name: April Boling Dept 2 Position IV Board Member IT President/CEC Chief Auditor 1 All other Authority employees (does no t require executive committee administrator approval) 2 DATE OF REQUEST 4/12/17 PLANNED DATE OF DEPARTURE/RETURN: 5/3/17 / 5/7/17 DESTINATIONS/PURPOSE (Provide detailed explana of paper as necessary): Destination: Zurich, Switzerland Explanation: tion as to the purpose of the trip- continue on extra sheets Purpose: Attend Night In San Diego Reception with Edelweiss 4 PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A TRANSPORTATION COSTS: • AIRFARE • OTHER TRANSPORTATION (Taxi, Train, B LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E ENTERTAINMENT (If applicable) F OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ 1032.00 \$ 555 \$ \$ \$ \$ \$ \$ \$ \$ CERTIFICATION BY TRAVELER By my signature below, I certify that the above listed out-of-town travel and 3.30 and 3.40 and are reasonable and directly related to the Authority's business.
-Travelers Signature CERTIFICATION BY ADMINISTRATOR (When Clerk's signature is required) By my signature below, I certify the following 1 I have conscientiously reviewed the above out-of 2 The concerned out-of-town travel and all identifies Authority's business and reasonable in comparis 3 The concerned out-of-town travel and all identifies Authority's Policies 3.30 and 3.40 Administrator's Signature: e Administrator is the Executive Committee, the Authority -town travel request and the details provided on the reverse dexpenses are necessary for the advancement of the on to the anticipated benefit to the Authority dexpenses conform to the requirements and intent of AUTHORITY CLERK CERTIFICATION ON BE I. (Please leave blank.
-Whoever clerk's the meeting will insert their ner by the Executive Committee at its , hereby certify that this document was approved me and title.) meeting. ill insert the meeting date.)
+A All travel requests must conform B Personnel traveling at Authority the most economical means avi n to applicable provisions of Policies 3.30 and 3.40 expense shall, consistent with the provisions of Policies 3.30 and 3.40, use allable to affect the travel.
+1 TRAVELER: Travelers Name: April Boling Dept: 2 l∛ Board Member Position ☐ President/CEO ☐ Gen. Counsel ☐ Chief Auditor I All other Authority en nployees (does not require executive committee administrator approval) 2 DATE OF REQUEST 4/12/17 PLANNED DATE OF DEPARTURE/RETURN: 5/3/17 / 5/7/17 3 DESTINATIONS/PURPOSE (Provided of paper as necessary): Destination: Zurich, Switzerland Explanation: e detailed explanation as to the purpose of the trip- continue on extra sheets Purpose: Attend Night In San Diego Reception with Edelweiss 4 PROJECTED OUT-OF-TOWN TRA A TRANSPORTATION COST • AIRFARE \$ 1400.00 TION (Taxi, Train, Car Rental) \$ 200.00 \$ 1032.00 \$ 555 NCE FEES cable) ENSES \$ 1400.00 associated expenses conform to the Authority's business.
+Travelers Signature CERTIFICATION BY ADMINIST Clerk's signature is required) By my signature below, I certify the foll 1 I have conscientiously reviewe 2 The concerned out-of-town train Authority's business and reason d the above out-of-town travel request and the details provided on the reverse vel and all identified expenses are necessary for the advancement of the brighter in comparison to the anticipated benefit to the Authority.
+It is a support of the anticipated benefit to the Authority.
+AUTHORITY CLERK CERTIFIC CATION ON BEHALF OF EXECUTIVE COMMITTEE by the Executive Committee at its